Higher-spin symmetries of the free Schrodinger equation: From Galilean to higher spin symmetries

 as it is deduced from \eqref{Cabn}, generating a representation of the $\mathfrak{sp}(2d)$ algebra.
 This representation is usually referred as to ``oscillator representation'', since one of their compact generators can be identified with a harmonic oscillator Hamiltonian.
-Here the Hamiltonian, is identified with a non-compact generator however, i.e. the one of the non-relativistic particle.
+Here the Hamiltonian is, however, identified with a non-compact generator, the one of the non-relativistic free particle.